Hermitary

 Despite Buñuel's reputation for anti-clericalism and atheism, this portrait of Simon Stylites, the 5th-century desert hermit who stood on a pillar most of his life, is imminently sympathetic with the protagonist's rejection of the world.
 "The character really moves me.
 I enjoy his sincerity, his lack of interest, his innocence," said Buñuel in an interview.
 Simon is tormented by the devil (a woman) in various guises, and black humor reveals the foibles of Simon's various visitors, though none of whom affects Simon's stolid perseverance.
 A bitter satire? or rather a thoughtful and provocative look at what it takes to oppose modern culture, noise, and decadence.
 Hermitary review.

-PAGE 1: Documentaries (general) - PAGE 2: Documentaries (biographical)
+PAGE 1: Biographical films (religious) - PAGE 2: Biographical films (wilderness)

 PAGE 4: Films about solitude